Dance studio hosts recital

-Revita Dance Studio, in Westfield and Portage, has continued to invest in creative solutions to service its students amidst the COVID-19 pandemic.
-During the stay at home order, an online platform allowing students to take their regular dance classes was offered.
+Revita Dance Studio, in Westfield and Portage, continues to invest in creative solutions to serve its students amidst the COVID-19 pandemic.
+During the stay at home order, students could take their regular dance classes online.

 In June, the dance studio hosted a series of virtual recitals for each individual dance class.
 Students arrived in costumes and makeup at the scheduled time and family members gathered in their homes to watch the performances